 - (i) Filing of provisional / complete application.
-In case of provisional application, the complete application needs to be filed within one year. - (ii) Publication of application: Usually happens within 18 months of filing the provisional application - (iii) Request for examination - (iv) Examination issue of first examination report - (v) Grant of patent
+In case of provisional application, the complete application needs to be filed within one year. - (ii) Publication of application: Usually happens within 18 months of filing the provisional application - (iii) Request for examination - (iv) Examination issue of first examination report - (v) Grant of patent inventions which cannot be patented because of any of these reasons:

-Exceptions for Patents as per section 3 and 4 of Indian Act 1970
+Exceptions for Patents as per section 3 and 4 of Indian Act 1970 There are few